Residence Life and Housing Policies

 - Receptacles, vehicles, furniture or other articles or obstructions placed inside or outside of the halls, grounds, other common areas or passageways, including the Bayside “U”.

 - Waterbeds, lofts (not provided by the University) or the lofting of beds on desks or other furniture

-- Electrical appliances such as space heaters, air conditioners, electric blankets, immersion heater coils, which are extreme fire hazards or appliances, which are not prohibited in the residence hall environment.
+- Electrical appliances such as space heaters, air conditioners, electric blankets, and immersion heater coils, which are extreme fire hazards or appliances, which are not prohibited in the residence hall environment.

 - Halogen lamps of any type are not allowed.

 - Electrical cords may not be strung together for use.

 The University reserves the right to confiscate and dispose of any appliance deemed hazardous.
 It is the student’s responsibility to check with the Dept. of Residence Life and Housing whether appliances other than those listed above are allowed.